Designed by doctors, shaped by you

 • The Hers app, including habit trackers, videos, and recipes

-• Prescription anti-nausea medication (if suitable for you)
+• Prescription anti-nausea medication (if eligible)

 There’s no additional membership fee for Hers.